Jacques Villeneuve: Non-racing ventures and personal life

+Tax evasion scandal

+Since January 2017, Revenu Québec has pursued Villeneuve for $1.7 million in unpaid taxes after doing an audit of his business activities from 2010 to 2012.
+The October 2021 release of the Pandora Papers revealed that he had set up offshore companies in the tax-free jurisdictions of The Bahamas and the British Virgin Islands in the 1990s and early 2000s to receive endorsement and income and to avoid paying Canadian income tax.
+In the fiscal year of 2010, Villeneuve declared $6,431 of personal income, and even claimed a tax-credit for low-income families.

 Public image and personality

 Journalist Gerald Donaldson describes Villeneuve as "engagingly eccentric, opinionated and outspoken" and one who "defied convention and challenged authority, saying exactly what he thought in an era when drivers were expected to express only sweet-talking platitudes."
-He was popular with the European press for his reliance to speak his mind in a time of political correctness.
+He was popular with the European press for his willingness to speak his mind in a time of political correctness.
 He publicly bemoaned F1's commercialised and commodified image, the sport's structure, focus on cheaper, younger, corporate groomed drivers, and the manufacturing of driver personalities by corporations so as not to impugn their reputation by drivers voicing their thoughts and opinions through the media.
 Villeneuve frequently dyed his hair in various colours and sported grunge street wear.
-His behaviour earned him multiple cautions from F1's governing body, the Fédération Internationale de l'Automobile, for bringing the series into disrepute.
-However, Max Mosley, the association's president, commented that Villeneuve's controversies would benefit him when he was no longer successful.
+His behaviour earned him multiple cautions from F1's governing body, the Fédération Internationale de l'Automobile (FIA), for bringing the series into disrepute.
+Max Mosley, the association's president, commented that Villeneuve's controversies would benefit him when he was no longer successful.